 Salt is an important part of a prepper’s long-term food storage plan.
 Our bodies need salt to stay healthy and it’s a vital component to food preservation.
 Of course, we also want salt to flavor our food.
 Many foods would be dull without a dose of salt.

 Fortunately, storing salt long-term is easy as the right salt stored under the right conditions will last indefinitely.
+This is not too different from storing peppercorns long-term.
 What’s more, modern mining and production methods have made salt plentiful and low-cost.
 This is in stark contrast to the history of salt, when it was both difficult to extract and expensive to buy.

 Why Store Salt?